-- Celebrated for its attractive market towns, prime countryside and coast, and golf and leisure tourism. - Green growth opportunities in emerging Climate Evolution Zone, including Cockenzie Power Station site and potential expansion of Blindwells new settlement, - Potential investments in strategic sustainable infrastructure, including the High Speed Rail, - Internationally significant scientific, biomedical and education activities, including Edinburgh Innovation Hub and Edinburgh Innovation Park, - The future use of Tonrness Nuclear Power Station site is a significant longer term opportunity.
+- · Celebrated for its attractive market towns, prime countryside and coast, and golf and leisure tourism. - Green growth opportunities in emerging Climate Evolution Zone, including Cockenzie Power Station site and potential expansion of Blindwells new settlement. - Potential investments in strategic sustainable infrastructure, including the High Speed Rail, - Internationally significant scientific, biomedical and education activities, including Edinburgh Innovation Hub and Edinburgh Innovation Park, - The future use of Torness Nuclear Power Station site is a significant longer term opportunity.

-Our Economy and Goals
+Our Economy

 - 65% of 1.4m residents are of working age.
-The Region's dependency ratio is projected to increase from 54% in 2018 to 57% by 2043, compared to Scotland's 60%. - This is the fastest growing region in Scotland and one of fastest in UK.
-Forecast change in population 2018 2043 is 9.1% (Scotland 2.5%/UK 9%). - In 2022, 20.7% of residents aged 16-64 were economically inactive, 2.2% lower than Scotland.
-This ranges from 16.3% to 26.9% in the Local Authorities.
+The Region's dependency ratio is projected to increase from 54% in 2018 to 57% by 2043, compared to Scotland's 60% (number of dependents over the number of people working). - This is the fastest growing region in Scotland and one of fastest-growing in the UK.
+Forecasted change in population 2018 2043 is 9.1%, compared with 2.5% for Scotland and 9% for the UK. - In 2022, 20.7% of residents aged 16-64 were economically inactive, 2.2% lower than Scotland.
+This ranges from 16.3% to 26.9% across the six Local Authorities.
 It is a decrease from pre-pandemic levels.
-Reasons for inactivity include long term sickness.
+Reasons for inactivity include long-term sickness.
 Unemployment rates by disabled status range from 15.6% to 33.7%. - By 2032, there will be a need to replace 264,100 people who have left the labour market in the Region.
-(RSA Nov 22) - Productivity, calculated by dividing total regional GVA by total regional employment (measured by jobs), in 2022, was forecast to be £59,700, higher any other region and than the Scottish average of £54,100. - Over the long-term (2025-2032) productivity is expected to grow by 1.1% on average each year, broadly similar to Scotland as a whole. - 4.4 tonnes of CO2 emissions per head in 2020.
+(RSA Nov 22) - Productivity, calculated by dividing total regional Gross Value Added by total regional employment (measured by jobs), in 2022, was forecast to be £59,700, higher any other region and than the Scottish average of £54,100. - Over the long-term (2025-2032), productivity is expected to grow by 1.1% on average each year, broadly similar to Scotland as a whole. - 4.6 tonnes of CO2 emissions per head in 2020, similar to the UK and Scottish national positions.